ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 The question statement is as follows:<br>
 Given a M x N board, a position at which a Knight(Chess piece) has been placed.
 Find the minimum number of steps the Knight need to reach a given destination.

-This problem can be consdiered as a variation of the shortest path in an undirected graph.
+This problem can be consdiered as a variation of the shortest path in an unweighted graph.
 The only difference would be, that instead of actually having adjacent nodes as an input in the graph, we would need to calculate them ourselves according to the rules of chess for a Knight's movement.
 Hence, the only movements allowed will be two steps up,down,right or left and then then one step perpendicular to it.

 Running the BFS with these movements in mind, as we traverse level by level.
 At all times, the nodes on a level so far will have covered the same distance from the source.
 Hence, as soon as the destination is reached for the first time, the distance so far to the destination will be minimum and our search can end.
 The code is as follows:
 ```java